Linuxfabrik/lfops/roles/monitoring_plugins/README.md

 * Ubuntu 16
 * Windows

-It also installs the [Linuxfabrik Plugin Library](https://github.com/Linuxfabrik/monitoring-plugins) to `/usr/lib64/nagios/plugins/lib`, which are a requirement of the Monitoring Plugins.
+It also installs the [Linuxfabrik Plugin Library](https://github.com/Linuxfabrik/monitoring-plugins) in the source code variant to `/usr/lib64/nagios/plugins/lib`, which are a requirement of the Linuxfabrik Monitoring Plugins.

 Additionally, this role allows you to deploy custom plugins which are placed under `{{ inventory_dir }}/host_files/{{ inventory_hostname }}/usr/lib64/nagios/plugins` on the Ansible control node.